 The management of the group makes allowance for obsolete and slow-moving inventories that are identified as no longer salable.
 The management estimates the net realisable value of its inventories based primarily on the latest invoice prices and current market conditions.
-The group carries out review of inventories on a product-by-product basis at each balance sheet date and makes allowance for obsolete and slow-moving items.
+The group carries out review of inventories on a product-by-product basis at the end of each reporting period and makes allowance for obsolete and slowmoving items.